Percolative properties of Brownian interlacements and its vacant set: Introduction

 We now describe the model and our results in a more precise fashion.
 Readers are referred to Section \ref{notations} for notations and definitions.
 We consider Brownian interlacements on $\mathbb{R}^d$, $d\geq 3$.
 We denote by $\mathbb{P}$ the canonical law of Brownian interlacements and by $\mathcal{I}^\alpha_r$ (resp.~$\mathcal{V}^\alpha_r$) the corresponding interlacement set (resp.~vacant set) at level $\alpha\geq 0$ with radius $r\geq 0$, which is $\mathbb{P}$-a.s.~closed (resp. open).

 Let us look at the interlacement set first.

-As pointed out in (2.36) in \cite{SznBI}, it is presently known that the Brownian fabric at level $\alpha$ is connected when $d=3$ and disconnected when $d\geq 4$.
-However, despite its name ``Brownian interlacements'', not much is a priori known about how the trajectories are actually interlaced: for example, we do not even know if $\mathcal{I}^\alpha_r$ is connected for $\alpha,r>0$ in dimension $4$ and higher.
+As pointed out in (2.36) in \cite{SznBI}, it is presently known that for any $\alpha>0$ the Brownian fabric (i.e.~$\mathcal{I}^{\alpha}_0$) is connected when $d=3$ and disconnected when $d\geq 4$.
+However, despite its name ``Brownian interlacements'', not much is a priori known about how the trajectories are actually interlaced: for example, the connectedness of $\mathcal{I}^\alpha_r$ for $\alpha,r>0$ in dimension $4$ and higher does not follow trivially from the definition (however it is a simple corollary of Theorem \ref{graphdistance}).

 In this work, we show that, for $d\geq 3$, and for all $\alpha,r>0$, Brownian interlacements are well-connected in the following sense: two sausages in the interlacements can be connected via no more than $s_d-1$ intermediate sausages, where